khidertar/Machine-Learning-Data-project/readMe.md

 > ## A jupyter notebook, analysing all Airbnb reviews in London between 2010-2020, in order to try find the reasons for Airbnb's growth as a company.

+> Techstack - Python, NLP, NLTK, Anaconda, Jupyter, scikit-learn

-- Imported and Preprocessed the data using pandas and NLTK toolkits.
+- Initial and simple preprocessing was done using excel functionality, for example removing corrupt entries.
+Then was imported and again preprocessed using pandas and NLTK toolkits.
 Removing stop words, punctuation, and non english reviews.
 Allowing for a cleaner set of data.

 - Used a topic model, an unsupervised learning technique to obtain the most common ”topics” from each